necromancer/necromancer/README.md

   ![Screenshot of Necromancer](https://joancipria.files.wordpress.com/2017/05/screenshot.png)

 ### Releases
-First Alpha release 0.1.0 is expected at the end of May 2017. **Alpha** releases are expected until the end of the year.
+First Alpha release 0.1.0 is expected at the end of May 2017.
+It can be flexible and for sure it will release when "To do" list had been achieved.
+You can follow the progress below. **Alpha** releases are expected until the end of the year.

+**To do List** Alpha 0.1.0
+- [x] Battle System
+- [x] Simple deck for testing
+- [x] Basic AI for testing duels
+- [ ] Single Duels
+- [x] Basic player profile
+- [ ] Fix known bugs

 ### Installation
 Until first installable releases you can download this master and run it by: